 A Montmartre reflection.
 Complete with cat and red cobbled pavement.

-Captain wishes to than you all for flying Equinoxio’s Time-Space shuttle.
+Captain wishes to thank you all for flying Equinoxio’s Time-Space shuttle.
 Bon week-end.
 (A longer post again.
 I keep blowing my 15 illustrations limit.
 Sorry ’bout that.
 I still think shorter posts are better.
 Will work on it)